OctopusDeploy/blog/blog/2022-10/new-devops-performance-clusters/index.md

 ![Comparison of performance](2021-2022-performance.png)

-The chart shows the change in the survey responses' distribution and the performance increase.

-Further research will be needed to understand the cause of the changes to clusters, but it is likely to relate to a demographic shift in respondents.
+The changes in performance and distribution mean you could consider these as 3 new performance clusters rather than an evolution of previous ones.
+Further research will be needed to understand these changes, but it is likely to relate to the demographic shift in respondents.

 ## The SDO performance clusters

+As well as changes to the software delivery groups, DORA added a new breakdown that took operational performance into account.
 The new clusters for SDO performance use all 5 metrics for throughput, stability, and operational performance:

  - Throughput